 The town of Cherrapunji is located 56 km away from the state capital Shillong.
 There are multiple ways of getting to Cherrapunji.
 The most economical one is to book a seat on the Meghalaya tourism bus which leaves daily at 8 am provided there are a minimum of 15 travellers on the bus.
 The next option if the bus does not ply for the day is to share a jeep ride with other travellers which leave from the tourism office.
 If the above two travel options don’t work out then the only other option is to hire a private taxi.
 The booking at the tourism office has to be done a day prior to the journey.

-The original name of Cherrapunji is Shora and this town used to be the traditional capital of the Kashi tribal region before the British moved the capital to Shillong.
-The locals still call Cherrapunji, by its old name – Shora.
-The name Shora is derived from the nearby hills which have the same name.
-The Meghalaya state government however, has now renamed Cherrapunji to its original name of Shora.
+The original name of Cherrapunji is Sohra and this town used to be the traditional capital of the Kashi tribal region before the British moved the capital to Shillong.
+The locals still call Cherrapunji, by its old name – Sohra.
+The name Sohra is derived from the nearby hills which have the same name.
+The Meghalaya state government, however, has now renamed Cherrapunji to its original name of Sohra.

 The attractions around the town of Cherrapunji include both natural and man-made sites.
 The natural ones include Mawkdok Valley which has countless waterfalls and offers a stunning view of the plains in Bangladesh which are a sight to see towards the end of the monsoons especially during winters.
 Nohkalihai and Nojsngithiang Falls have water flowing throughout the year and the latter is known as the Seven Sister Falls with seven waterfalls flowing with all their might next to each other.
 The Seven Sister Falls are a delight to see and a photographer’s dream click.